lonepo/SASTRA101/README.md

 # 🎓 Sastra (Spoonfeeding) 101

 This is **not* an official document.
 Everything here is purely based on student experiences and subject to change.
 Please excuse any mistakes.* Images of people were generated using AI.
+Please read till the end. 🙂

 ---